Afghanistan at the Olympics

-Afghanistan has competed in 16 Summer Games.
-They have never appeared in any Winter Games.
-The country made its first appearance at the Berlin Games in 1936.
+Afghanistan has competed in 16 Summer Olympic Games since its debut in 1936.
+The nation has never appeared in the Winter Olympic Games.
 It has sent a delegation to 14 of the 19 subsequent Summer Games since then.
 It is organised by the National Olympic Committee of the Islamic Republic of Afghanistan.
-The Committee is currently in exile and presided by Hafizullah Wali Rahimi: the International Olympic Committee has not recognized the Taliban regime's Committee, headed by Ahmadullah Wasiq.
+The Committee is currently in exile and presided by Hafizullah Wali Rahimi: the International Olympic Committee does not recognise the Taliban regime's Committee, headed by Ahmadullah Wasiq nor do they allow the Islamic Emirate of Afghanistan to be represented at the Olympics.